iagrawal25/cse15l-lab-reports/lab_report_3.md

 ## Command 3

-Now, we will use _find_ to search for files in a directory [(citation link)] (https://www.geeksforgeeks.org/find-command-in-linux-with-examples/).
+Now, we will use _find_ to search for files in a directory [(citation link)](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/).
 Unlike _ls_ it allows you to filter out files based on its type.
 ```
 find ~/skill-demo1-data -type d
 ```